sarahhhh02/final-paper/README.md

-# Suicide Rates in Canada
+# Trends in Suicide Rates in the United States Population between selected 1950-2018

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo provides

 ## File Structure